Miso

 Pro Tips

-- Use clean spoon each time to prevent bacterial contamination
+- Use clean, dry spoon for scooping to prevent contamination

 Origin & Heritage